-AAA Mid-Atlantic says the average price of a gallon of regular gasoline in the state Friday was $3.29, up 2 cents from last week.
-But that’s still lower than the price from a year ago, when motorists were paying $3.36.
+AAA Mid-Atlantic says the average price of a gallon of regular gasoline in the state on Friday was $3.50, up a penny from last week.
+That’s also higher than the price from a year ago, when motorists were paying $3.42.

 The price increase ends a three-week stretch where gas prices had fallen in New Jersey.

 The national average price remained at $3.66 for the second straight week.
 That’s slightly more than the national average from a year ago, when motorists were paying $3.66.

 Analysts say the higher prices are due to rising crude oil prices spurred by rising geopolitical tensions, mostly in Libya and the Ukraine.